Express Entry Canada — CRS Score & PR Pathway

 For temporary residents with at least one year of skilled work experience in Canada.
 This is one of the most common pathways for international graduates and work permit holders.

-Federal Skilled Trades Program (FST)
+Federal Skilled Trades

 For qualified tradespersons with eligible trade experience, language ability, and either a valid job offer or provincial certification.